Last Updated on by

 Aetna has options to keep you healthy, too; they have annual wellness visits, hearing and vision check-ups, and prescription drug coverage.
 If you want discounts on fitness centers, you can choose a plan with that option.

 The network of pharmacies is also extensive, making filling your prescription someplace nearby easier.
 Many of the preferred generic drugs start at just $1.

-Humana has been providing Medicare beneficiaries with coverage for over 20 years.
-With over 7.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.
+Humana has been providing Medicare Advantage coverage for over 20 years.
+With over 8.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.

 For example, some maximum out-of-pockets are as low as $2,200.
 If this plan is in your service area, that would mean the most you can spend on copayments and coinsurances for the year is $2,200.

-If you have high health care expenses a Humana Plan might be the plan for you.
+If you have high health care expenses, a Humana Plan might be the plan for you.
 Many of Humana Medicare Advantage plans come with additional benefits and resources to support your well-being.
-This is including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.
+Most Advantage plans are including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.

 Silver Sneakers gives you access to gyms and exercise classes throughout the United States, with no membership fees required.